Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 Both of them reached Maruthi’s hut.

-The news about the incident descended like a thunder on Maruthi.
+The news about the incident descended like thunder on Maruthi.

-She got further infuriated at knowing that the man, she thought as her ‘would be’ son in law, was none other the close accomplice of the store manager who had spoilt her life earlier.
-With the huge hue and cry, she ran to Store Manager’s bungalow.
-Only at that time , he was standing there outside after his meals.
+She got further infuriated at knowing that the man she thought was her ‘would-be’ son-in-law was none other than the close accomplice of the store manager who had spoiled her life earlier.
+With the huge hue and cry, she ran to the store manager’s bungalow.
+Only at that time was he standing there outside after his meals.
 Maragatham and Thamodharan were standing beside him.

 Running towards him, Maruthi threw expletives at him, “You scoundrel!
 You spoilt my life.
-Now you have spoilt the daughter’s life too”, she picked up a stone and threw at him with brute force.
+Now you have spoilt the daughter’s life too.”
+She picked up a stone and threw it at him with brute force.
 It hit his temple and took away his life at once.

 Thamodharan beat Maruthi up severely.
 She fell unconscious.

 Maragatham fell on her father’s body and cried.
-The servants came, took the old man inside.
+The servants came and took the old man inside.

 They believed that Chinnan might be hiding somewhere there.
-The English Man who had just got up from his sleep, came down with the gun in his hands.
+The Englishman, who had just gotten up from his sleep, came down with the gun in his hands.
 The crowd seemed to be uncontrollable.

 He went inside and summoned the Colombo Police through telephone.
 He fired a shot at the crowd.
 The crowd set ablaze the hut of Chinnan.
 But Chinnan was not a fool.
 Before the crowd reached there, he sneaked out somewhere.

-The crowd of coolies, then, turned its attention towards the house of Store Manager.
+The crowd of coolies, then, turned its attention towards the house of the store manager.

-Rama Chandran got frightened more as the agitated crowd was making advance and protesting.
-He was worried about Maragatham and her house inmates as the crowd might harm them.
+Rama Chandran got frightened more as the agitated crowd was making advances and protesting.
+He was worried about Maragatham and her housemates as the crowd might harm them.

 Vellachi was standing guard to Maruthi.
 The crowd was coming towards their house.

-Most of the persons in the crown did not align with what Vellachi said.
-But the initial fury had got subsided.
+Most of the persons in the crowd did not align with what Vellachi said.
+But the initial fury had subsided.
 All of them returned silently.

 Maruthi became conscious, but still with blurred cognitive ability.

-As he understood that the officers of the company were at mistake, he found no other way than convincing the crowd.
+As he understood that the officers of the company were at fault, he found no other way than to convince the crowd.
 He did not like his company’s name being dragged into newspaper columns.

 In the morning, a platoon of police arrived there.

-The English man was only responsible to settle the matter smoothly.
-He hushed up the murder skilfully.
+The Englishman was only responsible for settling the matter smoothly.
+He hushed up the murder skillfully.
 His only worry was that this matter should not be published in the newspapers.

 It was understood that Thamodharan was working as a teacher somewhere near Nellur.
 As we saw Maragatham living with him, we had to assume that they were married.
 Everyone says so.